Athletes Bear Full Responsibility

 The supplement guide issued by the Swiss Sports Nutrition Society SSNS provides information on nutritional supplements and divides them into categories.
 Under category A, it lists supplements, which might be appropriate in certain situations.

-If you have any questions concerning sport nutrition, do not hesitate to contact SSNS: contact(a)ssns.ch.
+If you have any questions concerning sports nutrition, do not hesitate to contact SSNS: contact(a)ssns.ch.

 Nutritional supplements may contain prohibited substances, which are not declared as ingredients on the packaging.
 It can be assumed that 5 to 20% of products worldwide are contaminated with substances prohibited according to the Prohibited List (Vernec et al., 2013).
 Contamination may occur, for example, in contaminated production facilities, or prohibited substances may be added deliberately to increase the effect of the product.
 There have been several cases in the past in which athletes were suspended from sport because of supplements contaminated with prohibited substances.
 Prohibited substances have already been found to be contained in the following product groups: